ajit-sharma/mbrc-plugin/README.md

 The **firewall-utility** is used to make it easier for the plugin to open the required for communication firewall ports.

 I am currently in the process of adding Unit Tests to the plugin code using **NUnit**.

+### After version 1.0.0

+At some point after the rewrite of the client I plan on implementing an embedded single page web client based on *AngularJS*.

 ### Building